-Theorem 1.
+Theorem 3.1.
 There exists a temporal range searching data structure, which given string X over a time period of length T, can be built in time O(Enc(X)), achieves query time $O(\log T)$, and uses space O(Enc(X)) bits.

 The remainder of this section is devoted to proving this theorem.
-Here we consider the simpler special case where the semigroup is in fact a group, which means that both addition and subtraction of weights are allowed.
-The semigroup case involves a more sophisticated data structure; that description and the full proofs for this section can be found in [12].
+Here we consider the simpler special case where the semigroup is in fact a group, which means that both addition and subtraction of counts are allowed.
+The semigroup case involves a more sophisticated data structure, and will be presented in the full version of the paper.

 We begin by describing the preprocessing for our data structure in the group context, where subtraction of counts is allowed.
-First, the given sequence X is compressed using the LZ78 compression algorithm and the standard accompanying trie (also known as a dictionary) containing nodes that represent words is created [28].
+First, the given sequence X is compressed using the LZ78 compression algorithm and the standard accompanying trie (also known as a dictionary) containing nodes that represent words is created [36].
 We begin with a short overview of this algorithm.
 LZ78 scans over the input, putting characters into a trie so that each edge in the trie represents a single character.
 As the string is scanned from beginning to end, the prefix is looked up in the trie and the most recent character is added to that path in the trie.
-The resulting word is added to the compressed version of the string by simply storing a pointer to the bottom most node of the path in the dictionary (possibly excepting the last) is used in the compressed version of the string exactly once.
-In addition, each word in the dictionary was generated only after all prefixes had previously been added, so the trie is prefix-complete [8].
-We will make use of the fact, proved in a companion paper[11], that $d \log d = \text{Enc}(X)$.
+The resulting word is added to the compressed version of the string by simply storing a pointer to the bottom most node of the path in the dictionary.
+Let d be the number of words in the dictionary.
+Each word in the dictionary (possibly excepting the last) is used in the compressed version of the string exactly once.
+In addition, each word in the dictionary was generated only after all prefixes had previously been added, so the trie is prefix-complete [10].
+We will make use of the fact, proved in a companion paper [13], that $d \log d = \text{Enc}(X)$.

 Let us now discuss our preprocessing of the stream X. It involves two phases.
 The first takes place during the single scan through the input.
-The data are compressed using LZ78 compression, the associated trie is created, and pointers to word endings (called anchor points) are stored.
+The data is compressed using LZ78 compression, the associated trie is created, and pointers to word endings (called anchor points) are stored.
 Additionally, the aggregated value of each word (e.g. the sum of its component counts, or the word sum) is added to the associated node in the dictionary.
 This value can be found by adding the count at the current node to its parent's stored aggregated value as each letter is added to an existing word in the trie.
 This phase takes time O(T) and we will refer to the result of this phase as the compressed form of the input.
+See Figure 1 for an example.

-The second phase, which is the one we will analyze for its additional noncompression related time, consists of creating a binary search tree over the anchor points and initializing auxiliary data structures.
-Building a binary search tree over the anchor points (stored already sorted by word start time) requires O(d) time, since there are d words and each has one associated anchor point.
-Additionally, we create an aggregation tree over the aggregate word values, so that aggregate values of consecutive words can be easily found when considering
+The second phase, which is the one we will analyze for its additional non-compression related time, consists of creating a binary search tree over the anchor points and initializing auxiliary data structures.

-Fig. 1.
-Left: LZ78 trie annotated with associated anchor points and word sums for a single sensor with observation string "12112312".
+Figure 1: Left: LZ78 trie annotated with associated anchor points and word sums for a single sensor with observation string "12112312".
 Considered inline, the string with anchor points as breaks between the words becomes $1 \$0 2 \$1 11 \$2 23 \$3 12 \$4$.
 Right: The corresponding binary search tree based on word start times that also contains aggregated sums for the words contained in each node's subtree.